developer-zebra/developer-zebra-site/src/ehs/3-0/guide/features/index.md

 In EHS 3.0 (and higher), certain features once automatically enabled when entering Admin Mode must now be enabled manually.
 EHS refers to these as Privileged Settings:

-* USB Debugging
+* USB debugging
 * The Android Settings panel app
 * The Google Search app

-Activation of USB Debugging enables the Android Debug Bridge (adb) and its ability to transfer files to and from a device.
+Most notably, activation of USB Debugging enables the Android Debug Bridge (adb) and its ability to transfer files to and from a device.
 The Privileged Settings state on the device is indicated by a pop-up whenever the user enters Admin Mode:
 <img alt="" style="height:150px" src="Priviledged_03.png"/>
 _Tap "OK" to dismiss_.
 <br>